Indonesian Explorer

 DAY 13 CENDERAWASIH MARINE PARK

-DAY 14 BIAK & RUSBASBEDAS ISLANDS
+DAY 14 BIAK AND RUSBASBEDAS ISLANDS

 DAY 15 LIKI ISLAND